wesley-trust/wesleytrust-com/_posts/2021-04-04-graph-api-ca-config.md

 _These aren't intended to be fully exhaustive, they're supposed to be customised to suit individual needs and are intended to serve as a good starting point (that I use in my personal Azure AD tenant)._

 These polices use the "beta" Microsoft Graph API (as at this date), as they make use of features in "Preview".
-Typically it's not recommended to use preview features in production, however, in this case, the alternative is to not make use of these security features, which would likely be higher risk.
+Typically it's not recommended to use preview features in production, however, in this case, the alternative is to not make use of these features, so it's an acceptable risk.

 ### Recommended Azure AD Conditional Access policies
 - [Block access, for all cloud apps, for any location, excluding trusted or named locations](#block-access-for-all-cloud-apps-for-any-location-excluding-trusted-or-named-locations)